 2.7 REDUNDANCY & MIRRORING

-2.7.A Redundant Server
+2.7.A Redundancy Server

-The SMS shall be able to support an optional redundant server whose main function shall be to monitor the primary server and ensure automatic (hot standby) take over if necessary.
-The redundant server shall have all the same characteristics and functions as the primary server.
+The SMS shall be able to support an optional Redundancy Server whose main function shall be to monitor the primary server and ensure automatic (hot standby) take over if necessary.
+The Redundancy Server shall have all the same characteristics and functions as the primary server.

 The transition between these servers shall be completely transparent.
-When the primary server is operational once more, it shall be capable of synchronizing its database automatically with the redundant server and then resume absolute control of the access management system.
+When the primary server is operational once more, it shall be capable of synchronizing its database automatically with the Redundancy Server and then resume absolute control of the access management system.
 No human intervention shall be required in this operation.

-The operator shall be able to perform any, and all operations during a fail-over synchronization between the primary server and redundant server.
+The operator shall be able to perform any, and all operations during a fail-over synchronization between the primary server and Redundancy Server.

 The SMS shall no longer allow the primary server to run and manage quick and custom event based reports.
-The quick and custom reports shall be managed by the active redundant server.
+The quick and custom reports shall be managed by the active Redundancy Server.
 This will give power for the primary server to manage the database and the day-to-day operations.

-The SMS shall allow the redundant server to perform backups.
+The SMS shall allow the Redundancy Server to perform backups.

-The SMS shall allow for asynchronous and synchronous mirror database of archives, time-attendance and video events.
-This allows for slower networks where the redundant server is in a different building or city to only sync events at definable times (5, 15, 30, 60 minutes, 2 and 4 hours).
+The SMS shall allow for asynchronous and synchronous Mirror Database of archives, time-attendance and video events.
+This allows for slower networks where the Redundancy Server is in a different building or city to only sync events at definable times (5, 15, 30, 60 minutes, 2 and 4 hours).
 The timer shall be configurable:

-In case of primary server failure the redundant server shall start and take over.
+In case of primary server failure the Redundancy Server shall start and take over.
 The database (data) is synchronized in real time at all times.

 Once the primary server restarts, the missing event shall be fully synchronized.

-The system shall support the use of multiple simultaneous redundant servers.
+The system shall support the use of multiple simultaneous Redundancy Servers.
 The need to install third party (not EntraPass) licensing shall not be acceptable.

-The SMS shall synchronize all redundant servers and database instances at the same time and not in sequence
+The SMS shall synchronize all Redundancy Servers and database instances at the same time and not in sequence

 2.8 SYBASE DATABASE ACCESS

-The SMS shall be able to support an optional remote database access server whose main function shall be to offer access in real time to the entire database.
+The SMS shall be able to support an optional remote Database Access server whose main function shall be to offer access in real time to the entire database.
 The operator shall have access to the entire database in read-only using third party protocols and tools.
 The operator shall have to be able to connect to the remote database by using industry standard tools such as but not limited to Crystal Reports ® and ODBC connections.

 The SMS shall no longer allow the primary server to manage quick and custom event based reports.
-The quick and custom reports shall be managed by the active database access.
+The quick and custom reports shall be managed by the active Database Access.
 This will give power to the primary server to manage the database and day-to-day operations.

 The operator shall be able to create any customizable report using proper tools.